-Most couples tend to feel as if they have drifted apart after having a baby so it is important that you know how to reconnect when the time is short.
+Most couples tend to feel as if they are drifting apart in marriage after having a baby, so you must know how to reconnect with your partner when the time is short.

 1. Test the waters

-Instead of talking, try going up to your husband and giving him a hug.
+If you are trying to reconnect with your husband, instead of talking, try going up to your husband and hugging him.
 You can also squeeze his knee or hold his hand and show him affection.

-2. Take a ride on the positive side
+3. Take a ride on the positive side

-Anything positive, whether it is an early paycheck or the warm weather, can help in satisfying the relationship and reconnecting with one another.
-Satisfied married couples tend to have positive interactions with each other and a positive attitude as well.
+Anything positive, whether it is an early paycheck or the warm weather, can help in satisfying the relationship and help you to reconnect with your husband.

-3. Try to encourage one another
+4. Try to encourage one another

 Try to search for something good, say words of affirmation.
 Say things such as I love spending time with you or how you are so sweet.